A GREEK MIKRASIATIC STATE

 problems.
 It could not maintain its army indefinitely in Asia Minor.

-Lindley, the British Minister at Athens, informed Lord Balfour, the acting
+Lindley, the British Minister at Athens, informed Lord Balfour,

 British Foreign Secretary, that the ground was being prepared to persuade